peixuanWu/Rif-Diff/README.md

-This is official Pytorch implementation of "Rif-Diff: Improving image fusion based on diffusion model via residual learning"
+This is official Pytorch implementation of "Rif-Diff: Improving image fusion based on diffusion model via residual prediction"

 ## Update
 #### 1. 2024.11.17: